dekadans/php-tag-scheme/README.md

 `\tthe\TagScheme\Tag` implements `\tthe\TagScheme\Contracts\TagInterface`

-A possible pattern is for example to initiate a TaggingEntity object centrally in your project and map it to TaggingEntityInterface in your dependency injection container.
+A possible pattern can be to initiate a TaggingEntity object centrally in your project and map it to TaggingEntityInterface in your dependency injection container.